twitter-archive/distributedlog/README.md

 ## Overview

-DistributedLog (DL) is a high-performance, replicated log service, offering durability, replication and high consistency as essentials for building reliable distributed systems.
+DistributedLog (DL) is a high-performance, replicated log service, offering durability, replication and strong consistency as essentials for building reliable distributed systems.

 #### High Performance